thewebdev/opera-extension-icr/README.md

 ICR allows you to simulataneously view the exchange rates of up to 5 currency pair, in a single Speed Dial.

 2. **Know the Currency State**
-ICR visually indicates the strength or weakness of the currency, since its last update, by displaying it in green (stronger) or red (weaker) colour.
+ICR visually indicates the strength or weakness of the currency, since the last update, by displaying it in green (stronger) or red (weaker) colour.

 3. **Choose from 153 Currencies**
 The ICR extension allows you to select currency pairs from 153 currencies currently in use in the world.